sdutoi/tts-web-app/README.md

 ## Language TTS & Dialogue Builder (EN/DE/FR/IT/ES) – Next.js App

-This app lets you practice multiple languages (English, French, German, Italian, Spanish) using:
+This app lets you practice multiple languages (English, French, German, Italian, Spanish) with a streamlined flow:
-- A redesigned landing page: pick a language, then select one of five sample sentences (A1→C1 difficulty) to set your approximate level.
-- Automatic handoff into the dialogue builder pre-filled with language + level + seed sentence.
+- Minimal landing page: click a language → you go straight to the dialogue builder (no sample sentence or feature marketing screen).
 - TTS (gpt-4o-mini-tts) playback with voice fallback and caching.
 - Dual-voice dialogue playback: pick two distinct voices (A / B) per language; client caches audio to avoid repeat API calls.
 - Random scenario vocabulary sampling: each scenario shows 5 randomly sampled items (from up to 20 that match or are near the chosen CEFR level) to keep sessions varied.